googlefonts/colr-gradients-spec/colr-gradients-spec.md

 `mode`.
 Compositing modes are taken from Compositing modes are taken from the [W3C Compositing specification](https://www.w3.org/TR/compositing-1/).

-## COLR Slice
+## COLR Glyph

-`PaintColrSlice` is a special paint which allows reuse of some or all of a COLR v1 glyph as a paint.
-Painting a `PaintColrSlice` means executing the paint operations that are described by the `BaseGlyphV1Record` matching the glyph id `gid` specified in `PaintColorGlyph` for the subset of layers specified.
+`PaintColrGlyph` is a special paint which allows reuse of a COLR glyph of this proposed exension as a paint.
+Painting a `PaintColrGlyph` means executing the paint operations that are described by the `BaseGlyphV1Record` matching the glyph id `gid` specified in `PaintColrGlyph`.
+See section [Reusable Parts](#reusable-parts).

+## COLR Layers

+`PaintColrLayers` is a special paint which allows reuse of some or all of a COLR v1 glyph as a paint.
+It points to a sequence of Paint pointers and specifies how many to consume.
+This allows reuse of partial COLR Glyphs.
+For example, suppose glyph A has 10 layers, 3 of which are a common backdrop that glyph B also uses.
+Glyph B can define a PaintColrLayers record that points into A's layers and specifies how many to take.

 See section [Reusable Parts](#reusable-parts).